Interest rate cut to 4.75%: what does it mean for you?

 Why the base rate changes

-The driver for changing rates right now is inflation, which has been higher than wanted for the last three years.
+The driver for changing rates right now is inflation, which has been higher than wanted since late 2021.

 Increasing interest rates is seen as the key (perhaps only) way to battle inflation, the idea being we’ll save more or have more expensive debts (like mortgages), leading to us spending less.
 This will force suppliers to lower prices, which in turn will see the inflation rate drop (though in most cases that doesn’t mean prices fall, they just get more expensive at a slower rate).